ebyass/sei-project-03/README.md

 ![Accountable pending requests](images/7.png)

-Clicking on ‘Add new friend’ takes the user to a search page, where they can search the whole database to find friends.
+Clicking on ‘Add new friend’ takes the user to a search page, where they can search the whole database to find users.

 ![Accountable find friends](images/8.png)